 Deakin has a fine reputation in the preparation of teachers to work in the areas of disability.
 I obtained the first job I applied for.
 My employer was most impressed with my studies at Deakin.

-MASTER OF EDUCATION (SPECIAL EDUCATION NEEDS), Cloud student
+MASTER OF EDUCATION (SPECIAL EDUCATION NEEDS), Cloud campus student

-DeakinSync is your personalised study hub.
+DeakinSync is your personalised online learning portal.
 Use it to manage all your course materials and stay up to date with important information.
 You can also access other online learning tools and resources, as well as connect with your peers and academic staff.

 It's not only Cloud Campus students who use DeakinSync.
 All Deakin students and staff connect and collaborate through this platform.
 So you’ll always have access to the Deakin community, no matter where you are in the world.